Tarrant County Veterans Court – The Backdrop

 Tarrant County is fortunate to have Judge Brent Carr, a veteran himself, who presides over the Tarrant County Veteran’s Court Diversion Program.
 With Judge Carr’s oversight, this program is exceptionally successful with less than five veterans reoffending and has become a model for other veteran court diversion programs throughout the state.

 The Veteran’s Court Program exists for veterans who have returned to Tarrant County from active duty and been diagnosed with a mental illness, such as PTSD, which resulted in subsequent criminal conduct.
 If accepted into the program, veterans are monitored through a probationary period by persons experienced in handling veteran affairs.
 If completed successfully, a veteran’s case is ultimately dismissed.
-As Judge Carr told KERA this week, this Program is not intended to be a free pass.
+As Judge Carr told KERA, this Program is not intended to be a free pass.
 It does, however, give qualifying veterans an opportunity to get back on the right track.

 While there are limitations on the types of offenses that qualify for entry into the Veteran’s Court Program, this program focuses on treatment of the underlying reasons for the criminal behavior.
 This may include counseling, inpatient treatment, outpatient treatment, monitoring, and drug screens.
 The Veteran’s Court Diversion Program also provides rehabilitation through Veteran’s Assistance.